-E. coli Single-Stranded DNA Binding Protein preferentially binds single-stranded DNA, forming a tetramer of four identical 18.9 kDa subunits, which protects 8–16 nucleotides.
+E. coli single-stranded DNA binding protein preferentially binds single-stranded DNA, forming a tetramer of four identical 18.9 kDa subunits, which protects 8–16 nucleotides.
 The protein does not bind well to double-stranded DNA.
 In nature, the protein participates in DNA replication, recombination and repair functions.
-In vitro, E. coli Single-Stranded DNA Binding Protein has been found to stimulate certain DNA polymerase-mediated reactions by relaxing DNA secondary structure and enhancing enzyme processivity.
+In vitro, E. coli Single-Stranded DNA Binding Protein has been found to stimulate specific DNA polymerase-mediated reactions by relaxing DNA secondary structure and enhancing enzyme processivity.

 |Double-stranded endonuclease||25 µg||No conversion|

-The protein is produced by a recombinant E. coli strain carrying the E.coli gene for the single-stranded DNA binding protien.
+The recombinant enzyme protein is produced by a recombinant E. coli strain carrying the E. coli gene for the single-stranded DNA binding protein.